Here’s what kept law student Andrew Rosales motivated enough to not only lose weight but build muscle, too

 There are no fast results.
 Think long term.
 It’s a process.
 Don’t get excited with quick results.

 Enjoy the grind.
 Savor each and every repetition.
 Each second doing cardio.
 Just keep doing it over and over again.
 Don’t ever give up.
 And have a support system.
 I have my own set of friends, but I was also able find new ones on the same fitness journey in my gym, Extreme Fitness Club.
 They are more or less going through the same thing.
 Don’t be shy to ask help from them.
-So you better pick your gym wisely.
 When people see that you are serious and really put in the work, they’ll respect you even more and help you from time to time.
 Get a trainer first if you don’t know what to do.
 There are infinite possibilities to weight loss or weight gain, you just have to find your own sustainable way